euwbah/musescore-xen-tuner/README.md

 }
 ```

 Note that accidentals in one chain are mutually exclusive.
 That is, you cannot have two different accidentals within the same chain applied to the same note.
 Following this e.g., you can't have flat and sharp on one note at the same time.

-Declaring the chain of accidentals limits the search space of the stepwise 'up/down' action such that only the declared accidentals are regarded. (too many declared accidentals/chains/nominals will cause lag / OOM)
+Declaring the chain of accidentals sets the search space of the stepwise 'up/down' action such that only the declared accidentals are regarded. (too many declared accidentals/chains/nominals will cause lag / OOM)

+When declaring cent intervals of nominals & accidentals, state to as many decimal places as possible.
+At least 3dp, recommended > 4dp.
+This is to reduce floating point errors.

 Multiple symbols can logically represent one accidental.
 To do this, connect multiple accidental codes with a dot (`.`). **Do not put a space between dots and symbols**.